laravel/docs/scheduling.md

 `->weekly();`  |  Run the task every week `->monthly();`  |  Run the task every month

 These methods may be combined with additional constraints to create even more finely tuned schedules that only run on certain days of the week.
-Some of these methods may be combined with other methods.
 For example, to schedule a command to run weekly on Monday:

 	$schedule->call(function () {
 		// Runs once a week on Monday at 13:00...